Not-Baguette/Stidium/README.md

 # Stidium

 ## Description
-Python based ransomware that uses Symmetric key encryption, Believe it or not I made the first version under 24 hours (So expect the code to be messy).
+Python based ransomware that uses Symmetric key encryption (AES), Believe it or not I made the first version under 24 hours (So expect the code to be messy).
 It has stuff like a normal ransomware do, a list of encrypted files, the amount, the btc address to pay, decryptor, and it saves even after restart.

 This code is tested per piece so I am not sure if it works but theoritically it should. **This version is still not production ready.**

 `main.py` might be out of date compared to `main - development.py`, this is not because I forgot about it.
 It is just me still trying to find a reason to do a 5 min work that I could do right now instead of postponing it.
 (P.S.
 Just remove most `"""` and some `#` at the end you'd be good to go)

-`file header encryptor & decryptor.py` is another way to encrypt a file, instead of encrypting the whole file, it encrypts just the header.
-I won't use it on the main project but it's a nice-to-know basis

 ## TODO
 - [ ] Test it on a VM